michaelmckey/max9814_recorder/README.md

 # max9814_recorder
-Resources needed to create the MAX9814 recorder that I made with an Arduino Nano and an sd card reader
+Resources needed to create a voice recorder using the MAX9814 microphone.
+This project also uses an Arduino Nano and an SD card reader.